missalyss/recipe-bork/README.md

 # TODO:

 [ ] - design to be borkier (api no go-- create json for title and nav strings to go into, call up on them when something should be "borked". )
-[ ] - find a way to include CNAME file in `npm run build`/script for deployment.
 [ ] - type of dessert: (pie, cookie, cake, other);
-[ ] - dietary restrictions (no sugar added/low carb, gluten-free, vegan, vegetarian)
+[x] - dietary restrictions (no sugar added/low carb, gluten-free, vegan, vegetarian) [x] - find a way to include CNAME file in `npm run build`/script for deployment.
 [x] - nav for each item
 [x] - add more recipes, obviously
 [x] - make manifest.json with icon so it can be added to home screen and look nice and shit